Writers' Building

 Writers' Building, Colonial administrative building in B.B.D.
 Bagh, Kolkata, India

-Writers' Building extends 150 meters along the northern edge of Lal Dighi, featuring a Georgian architectural design with high ceilings and large windows.
+Writers' Building is a colonial-era administrative structure in the B.B.D.
+Bagh area of Kolkata that extends 150 meters along the northern side of Lal Dighi.
+The Georgian architecture features high ceilings and large windows across multiple floors.

 Location: Ward No. 45, Kolkata Municipal Corporation